Sam-aBii/CNC-Bootcamp/README.md

-# CNC-Bootcamp

-Bootcamp 2020 Class 1: Setup Website Development Environment
+# Bootcamp 2020 Class 1: Setup Website Development Environment

 I took the following steps, all bootcampers should also do this on there own repos

-Signup on GitHub.com and Install GitHub Desktop on your computer https://desktop.github.com/
+1. Signup on GitHub.com and Install GitHub Desktop on your computer

+https://desktop.github.com/

-Using Github Desktop create new public repo and publish it on GitHub.com
+2. Using Github Desktop create new public repo and publish it on GitHub.com

-Install VS Code, we will use it as our code editor
+3. Install VS Code, we will use it as our code editor

 https://code.visualstudio.com/download

-Create a simple hello world html file and name it index.html.
+4. Create a simple hello world html file and name it index.html.
 Using GitHub desktop commit the code and push it.

-Install Node.js
+5. Install Node.js

 https://nodejs.org/en/download/

-Install Surge
+6. Install Surge

 npm install --global surge

-Generate Surge token by the following command surge token
+7. Generate Surge token by the following command

+surge token

-Save the surge token in the repo's GitHubs secrets
+8. Save the surge token in the repo's GitHubs secrets

-Watch Introduction to GitHub Actions
+9. Watch Introduction to GitHub Actions

 https://www.youtube.com/watch?v=eB0nUzAI7M8

-Learn YAML
+10. Learn YAML

 https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/

-Configuring a Github Actions Workflow https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions
+11. Configuring a Github Actions Workflow

+https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions

 https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow

-Learn and create surge deployment action file in root of your repo in .github/workflow directory like I have done
+12. Learn and create surge deployment action file in root of your repo in .github/workflow directory like I have done

-Make small change in your index.html, commit it and push it again to github.com
+13. Make small change in your index.html, commit it and push it again to github.com

-Check the action tab to GitHub website and see if the action executed
+14. Check the action tab to GitHub website and see if the action executed

-open website in browser
+15. open website in browser

 http://bootcamp_setup_ziakhan.surge.sh/

-Submit your github repo URL here in the issues of the assignment repo, like I have done here: https://github.com/panacloud/Bootcamp-Setup/issues/1
+16. Submit your github repo URL here in the issues of the assignment repo, like I have done here:

+https://github.com/panacloud/Bootcamp-Setup/issues/1

+NOTE:
-NOTE: Assumption is that you know HTML, CSS, and JavaScript
+Assumption is that you know HTML, CSS, and JavaScript